 - CON: Waiting lists for municipal-owned housing are long

 Expats who struggle to afford the cost of living in Finland and are on the lookout for cheaper accommodation can apply for municipal-owned housing.
 It's a great opportunity as this type of accommodation is cheaper than renting privately.
 Unfortunately, waiting lists are long as applicants are prioritised based on various need factors.
 Expats may need to opt for the more expensive route of renting privately.

 Lifestyle and culture in Finland

 + PRO: Sauna culture

-Many people visit saunas regularly as part of their lifestyle – sauna is, in fact, a Finnish word.
+Many people visit saunas regularly as part of their lifestyle – indeed, 'sauna' is a Finnish word.
 It is an interesting atmosphere and is something that many new arrivals and tourists try out.
 Where the weather may not be to one’s liking, a sauna experience may make up for it.

 + PRO: Finland is a safe country

 When moving abroad, expats often worry about their safety, if they should cling on to their bag when using public transport, not carry valuable items with them or not walk alone at night.
 In Finland, new arrivals should not over-stress about these issues as it is a safe environment, including for families and children.

 - CON: People may seem unfriendly at first

 Some expats experience culture shock as people may appear curt.
 But by showing an interest in the culture and learning the language, expats are likely to make local friends.